Transparent (band): History

-Lead singer and songwriter, Matthew Sassano was always involved in the music and arts within church and within his local scene from a young age.
-A video performance on YouTube of the band Skillet inspired him to start his own band as well as a trip in October 2010, when Sassano and now band manager, Steve Cox drove out to Indiana to see a Ron Paul campaign and when they returned, they started the band.
+Lead singer and songwriter, Matthew Sassano, was always involved in the music and arts within church and his local scene from a young age.
+A video performance of the band Skillet inspired him to start his own band as well as take a trip in October 2010, when Sassano and now band manager, Steve Cox, drove out to Indiana to see a Ron Paul campaign.
+When they returned, they started the band.
 The first song written was "Paranoid".
-A 4 song demo was released in July 2011.
-In October 2011, Matthew went out to New Mexico to visit family and during that trip, he wrote "Bridges".
-More songs were written and all recording for the full-length album "Light in Darkness" was completed in October 2012.
+A four-song demo was released in July 2011.
+In October 2011, Sassano went out to New Mexico to visit family and during that trip, he wrote "Bridges".
+More songs were written to complete their first full-length album Light in Darkness in October 2012.

 "Bridges"

 "Bridges" is based on the prodigal son in the Bible.
 The song almost got thrown out initially because of the drum interpretation by a previous drummer before Jesse Sprinkle.
-It became the main menu song on NASCAR The Game: Inside Line for Xbox 360, PlayStation 3 and Nintendo Wii.
+It became the main menu song on the video game NASCAR The Game: Inside Line.
 During the summer and fall of 2012, Alfred State College Digital Media Animation students made the music video for "Bridges".
-The music video director was Jeremy Schwartz, a professor for the Digital Media Department and has worked on Robot Chicken on Cartoon Network.
+The director was Jeremy Schwartz, a professor for the Digital Media Department who has worked on Robot Chicken on Cartoon Network.

-Originally, the song "New World Order" was supposed to be the song on the game but was switched out for "Bridges".